 Simple mistakes like misconfiguration or accidentally publishing credentials are also common.
 An employee error was responsible for exposing sensitive patient data from BlueCross Blue Shield for months before it was caught and corrected.
 And as seen in the AOL breach mentioned above, intentional theft by employees is also a threat.

 Failure to update applications and services is another vulnerability you need to be aware of.
-Applications with deep roots into your system seem obvious, but an attack can come through any application or service, like a game downloaded from the internet.
+Applications with deep roots in your system seem obvious, but an attack can come through any application or service, like a game downloaded from the internet.

 The cost of a breach

 The new European General Data Protection Regulations (GDPR) law is enforcing heavy fines for data breaches.
-This law also applies to any company who does business in the European Union.
+This law also applies to any company that does business in the European Union.
 The US does not yet have a similar law in place, but pressure is mounting as more and more vulnerable data becomes prone to attack.

 How to protect your business